-Deploying content onto headsets could require an enormous amount of manual labor.
+Deploying content onto headsets manually requires an enormous amount of labor.
 Initially, XR Libraries came up with the idea of using SD cards to load content onto the headsets.

 While deployment and updates represented significant challenges to time and logistics, the biggest downside was the lack of scalability.

 “We’re looking to develop a scalable product,” explains MacLeod.

 XR Libraries was on a project in workforce development that would allow people to increase their income in a very short period of time.
 For example, in dialysis technology, a remote 12-week technician certification program could be a game changer for people who otherwise couldn’t travel to get certified.

 “She would need to learn remotely,” adds MacLeod.